IbrahimIF/ToolShed/README.md

 ![Static Badge](https://img.shields.io/badge/made_with-React_+_Vite-blue)

 ##### **Description**:
 The ToolShed began as a personal project to organize a folder full of bookmarked website tools.
 It has since evolved into a community-driven platform where creators can showcase, share, and discover the best tools and resources.
-Whether you're a designer, developer, or creative professional, The ToolShed is your go-to hub for expanding your creative capacity—no supervision required.
+Whether you're a designer, developer, or creative professional, The ToolShed is your go to hub for expanding your creative capacity—no supervision required.

 Inspired by the need for a more dynamic, community-driven platform.